java-tools/awe/website/docs/guides/selenium-test-guide.md

 ## Basic instructions

 Currently our selenium tests definition are based on **Java WebDrivers**.
-These drivers allows the developer to launch a defined browser and actions over it to test the user interface.
+These drivers allow the developer to launch a defined browser and actions over it to test the user interface.

 To develop integration tests with WebDrivers on AWE, just follow the next steps: